Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

         uint8_t* buffer, size_t size);
 ```
 it should try to read `size` bytes from the remote host and copy them into
 `buffer'.
-If it succeeds in reading one or more bytes, it returns the
+If it succeeds in reading one or more bytes, it must return the
 number of bytes successfully read.

 The `size` parameter is guaranteed to be smaller (in practice far smaller)